-In connection with the Spin-off, we entered into a remanufactured receiver agreement with DISH Network pursuant to which we have the right, but not the obligation, to purchase remanufactured receivers and accessories from DISH Network at cost plus a fixed margin, which varies depending on the nature of the equipment purchased.
-This agreement expires on January 1, 2012.
-We incurred expenses payable to DISH Network of approximately \$3.1 million as a result of our purchase of remanufactured receivers and accessories from DISH Network during 2010.
-We may terminate the remanufactured receiver agreement for any reason upon at least 60 days written notice to us.
+In connection with the Spin-off, we entered into a Remanufactured Receiver Agreement with DISH Network pursuant to which we have the right, but not the obligation, to purchase remanufactured receivers and related components from DISH Network at cost plus a fixed margin, which varies depending on the nature of the equipment purchased.
+In November 2011, we and EchoStar extended this agreement until December 31, 2012.
+We may terminate the Remanufactured Receiver Agreement for any reason upon at least 60 days notice to DISH Network.
 DISH Network may also terminate this agreement if certain entities acquire it.
+We incurred expenses payable to DISH Network of less than \$0.1 million as a result of our purchase of remanufactured receivers and related components from DISH Network during 2011.